marshmallow-code/apispec/README.rst

 smore
 *****

 **EXPERIMENTAL: Nothing here is stable.
-Right now this is just a sandbox to play with some ideas.**
+Right now this is just a playground to try out some ideas.**

 A collection of utilities for designing and documenting RESTful APIs.